-As New York City continues the recovery from the COVID-19 pandemic, Mayor Adams has consistently highlighted the need to move forward stronger than ever before, making sure our recovery is centered on equity.
-In particular, the City will aggressively pursue increased M/WBE utilization in the over \$30 billion of annual public procurement, help small M/WBEs increase their capacity to win larger contracts, and take on the "disparity within the disparity".
+As New York City continues recovering from the COVID-19 pandemic, Mayor Adams has consistently highlighted the need to move forward stronger than ever before, ensuring our recovery is centered on equity.
+In particular, the City will aggressively pursue increased M/WBE utilization in the over \$30 billion of annual public procurement, to "help small M/WBEs increase their capacity to win larger contracts and take on the 'disparity within the disparity.'"
 1

 This report summarizes program activity, prime contract, and subcontract utilization data for City-certified Minority and Women-Owned Business Enterprises (M/WBEs) and Emerging Business Enterprises (EBEs), as well as additional data specified in Section 6-129(I) of the New York City Administrative Code.
-The reporting period covers activity during the first three quarters of Fiscal Year 2022 (July 1, 2021 - March 31, 2022), and is jointly submitted by the Director of the Mayor's Office of Contract Services (MOCS), as City Chief Procurement Officer, and by the Commissioner of the Department of Small Business Services (SBS).
-The City's M/WBE program is led by Maria Torres-Springer, Deputy Mayor for Economic and Workforce Development and Citywide M/WBE Director, and is administered in partnership with the Mayor's Office of M/WBES (OM/WBE), SBS and MOCS.
+The reporting period covers activity during the first quarter of the Fiscal Year 2022 (July 1, 2022 - September 2022) and is jointly submitted by the Director of the Mayor's Office of Contract Services (MOCS), as City Chief Procurement Officer, and by the Commissioner of the Department of Small Business Services (SBS).
+The City's M/WBE program is led by Maria Torres-Springer, Deputy Mayor for Economic and Workforce Development and Citywide M/WBE Director, and is administered in partnership with the Mayor's Office of M/WBEs (OM/WBE), SBS and MOCS.

-As further expanded upon in the report, during the first three quarters of FY 2022, M/WBEs were awarded over \$613 million in prime contracts subject to the M/WBE program and over \$399 million in eligible subcontracts.
-The City achieved a combined prime and subcontract utilization of 21.5%.
-SBS held hundreds of capacity building and certification events, assisted hundreds of M/WBEs in learning to navigate City procurement, and grew the pool of certified firms.
+As further expanded upon in the report, during the first quarter of FY 2023, M/WBEs were awarded over \$220 million in prime contracts subject to the M/WBE program and over \$89 million in eligible subcontracts.
+The City achieved a combined prime and subcontract utilization of 25.65%.